-Unlike the Corvette, whose newest version shares little more than the name and a sense of sporty style from the 1953 original, the high-hood Jeeps being produced under licence in India in 2006 are very similar to the first Willys CJ-3B.
-And even if you look at DaimlerChrysler's 2006 Jeep Wrangler, the heritage is obviously close.
+Unlike the Corvette, whose newest version shares little more than the name and a sense of sporty style from the 1953 original, the recent Jeep Wrangler's heritage is pretty obvious.

 Still, in both cases there are lots of people who prefer the old Corvettes or Jeeps to the new ones, turning them into custom show cars or rock climbers -- or restoring them to their original stock condition.
 They're both very cool cars.